 - Complex regional pain syndrome.

-In 2001, Gabapentin sales totaled $1.77 billion, which was a 57% increase from 2000 when the drug sold $1.13 billion.
+In 2001, gabapentin sales totaled $1.77 billion, which was a 57% increase from 2000, when the drug sold $1.13 billion.
 The drug’s manufacturer acknowledged that more than 78% of these gabapentin sales came from prescriptions written for unapproved use.
 That is, the company promoted the drug’s sales without reported safety and effectiveness of gabapentin for off-label use.10

-What are the Side Effects using Gabapentin?
+What Are the Side Effects of Using Gabapentin?

 - Talking about being a burden to others.